tenxsoydev/nxvim/.github/README.md

 <br>

-Of course, you are free to use and modify it. ★ the project if you have found inspiring parts, want to show support, or stay up to date.
+Feel free to use and modify it.
+Give the project a star to show support if you have found inspiring parts or to keep up to date.

 ### License

 The config uses GPLv3 licensed plugins, therefore it is licensed under GPLv3.
 Nxvim's own code is written under a more permissive Apache license.
-Therefore it will result in GPLv3 limitations being removed when not using it's GPLv3 licensed plugins.
+Therefore it will result in GPLv3 limitations being removed when not using these plugins.
 Please refer to the LICENSE files for detailed information.

 [10]: https://github.com/MordechaiHadad/bob